blackbaud-services/supporticon/source/components/README.md

 These components should be easy to drop into your projects, pass in the relevant props, and they should be good to go.

+You can test these components on the local development server by dropping them in to `/playground/src/App.js`.

 [View on Github](https://github.com/blackbaud-services/supporticon)